linode/linode-blockstorage-csi-driver/e2e/README.md

 ```
 > You don't need to pass TEST_IMAGE_TAG and TEST_IMAGE_NAME if you have a PR open

-The above command will create a test cluster and export kubeconfig of test-cluster in the root directory
+The above command will create a test cluster, install CSI driver using the test image, and export kubeconfig of test-cluster to the root directory

 ### 3. Run E2E Tests